hail-taxi/api-doc/README.md

 # api-doc
-The apiary documentation for hail-taxi API
+The apiary documentation for Pumpkin API